harshchau/slurper/README.md

 # Medium series to markdown

-This module takes a medium series and converts it to markdown.
+This module takes a medium series or a medium post and converts it to markdown.
 This is not meant for either Medium RSS feeds or regular Medium posts or publications.
 A sample medium series is https://medium.com/series/sample-3d219d98b481